Gallaudet Bison football

-The Gallaudet Bison football team represents Gallaudet University in National Collegiate Athletic Association (NCAA) Division III competition.
+The Gallaudet Bison football team represents Gallaudet University in National Collegiate Athletic Association (NCAA) Division III competition and is a member of the Southern Collegiate Athletic Conference.
 It has been discontinued many times, and most recently restarted in 2007.

 After an undefeated season in 2005, the first time such a season was achieved in the program's 122-year history, head coach Ed Hottle began his campaign to return Gallaudet to the NCAA ranks.
 With support from the Gallaudet administration, the Bison played their last season of club football in 2006 and played a full NCAA slate of eight games in 2007.

 The home stadium, Hotchkiss Field, was known as Garlic Field prior to 1924.